Cart0

 How to perform a factory reset

-This information applies to Analog Four, Analog Keys, Analog Heat, Analog Rytm, Digitakt, Digitone, Digitone Keys, Syntakt, Model:Cycles, and Model:Samples
+This information applies to Analog Four, Analog Keys, Analog Four MKII, Analog Heat, Analog Heat MKII, Analog Heat +FX, Analog Rytm, Analog Rytm MKII, Digitakt, Digitakt II, Digitone, Digitone Keys, Digitone II, Syntakt, Model:Cycles, and Model:Samples

-When you perform a factory reset on Analog Keys or Analog Four, the following happens:
+When you perform a factory reset on Analog Keys or Analog Four or Analog Four MKII, the following happens:

 • Project slot 001 will be overwritten and re-initialized with the factory preset project.